FuchsiaOS/FuchsiaOS-docs-zh_CN/development/source_code/working_across_petals.md

 1. Migrate `P` to use the new interface.
 1. Wait for the new revision of `P` to roll into the integration repository.
 1. Land a cleanup change in `D` to remove the old interface.

+Generally, updates to FIDL protocols can be achieved via a soft transition.

 ## Hard transitions {#hard-transitions}